BeardScript/history-actions/README.md

 action1.do();
 action2.do();

-// Save the <MutationLog> you are recording. historyManager.save();
+// Save the <ChangeLog> you are recording. historyManager.save();

 ```